Arthritis and Dogs: A Common and Treatable Problem

 - Put a set of Woodrow Wear Power Paws (“Grippy Socks”) or similar socks/booties on your dog.
 (I personally have a set of the Woodrow Wear socks that I bought and tried on my own dog — who doesn’t (yet) have mobility issues — not only did they do a great job of decreasing her slip on our wood floors, but she also tolerated them immediately!)

 - Apply a set of Dr. Buzby’s toe grips to your dog’s toe nails.
 You can see a great video demonstrating their effectiveness on Dr. Buzby's website.
 (And check out my April 2018 interview on Dr. Buzby's great podcast!)

 - If your dog is having difficulty jumping into/out of your car or truck, get them a ramp for the car/truck.

 - Give your dog the support and assistance they need without breaking your back.
 Get a comfortably fitting harness with an easy to reach support handle.
 The Ruffwear Webmaster harness is a favorite for many people, including many owners of “tripawd” (three-legged) dogs.

-- A doggie wheelchair can be great for walks around the block and other outdoor adventures for dogs with advanced backend mobility problems.
+- A doggie wheelchair, like the one featured in the video below from K9 Carts, can be great for walks around the block and other outdoor adventures for dogs with advanced backend mobility problems.
 These carts can provide much-needed stability, helping to ensure that your dog won't fall over or have to drag and injure their paw(s).
-They also give your dog the confidence and freedom to be more self-sufficient, all while improving their comfort level and letting them get some much needed mental and physical exercise.
+It also gives your dog the confidence and freedom to be more self-sufficient, all while improving their comfort level and letting them get some much needed mental and physical exercise.
+Let the exploring begin!

 Ensure Your Dog's Overall Comfort and Health